iharhl/gaggia-pid-mod/README.md

 - Led class controls the on-board LED.
 Same as clock, all methods are static.
 Check [src/led.cpp](src/led.cpp)

+- Vsys monitor class provides ability to measure the voltage on VSYS line.
+As the ADC handling is minimal in the software, I decided to not create a separate class for it.
+Check [src/vses.cpp](src/vsens.cpp)

+- Watchdog that reboots the MCU if it is not updated in a defined amount of time.
+It has no class of its own, direct SDK calls are used.

 - For debug and test data recording, custom print functions were implemented.
 They communicate data over serial to a connected computer.
 Check [src/myprint.h](src/myprint.h)